Skip to main content

 Deposits

-Your money should be returned to you when you leave unless your landlord has a reason for deductions.
+You should get your money back when you leave unless your landlord has a reason for deductions.

 Your landlord does not have to protect your deposit.
 If they do not return it when you move out, you could get your deposit back through court.